NaifAlsultan/typst-quran-package/README.md

 ### Fonts Requirement

 This package requires specific fonts to render the Quranic text.
 These fonts are included in the [`fonts/`](https://github.com/NaifAlsultan/typst-quran-package/tree/main/fonts) directory of this repository.

+> [!IMPORTANT]
+> **Do not rename the font files.** The package expects exact filenames (e.g., `QCF4_Hafs_01_W.ttf`).
+If the files are renamed, the package will fail to find the fonts and the text will not render.

 You must make them available to Typst using one of the following methods:

 1.  **System Fonts**: Install the fonts found in [`fonts/hafs/`](https://github.com/NaifAlsultan/typst-quran-package/tree/main/fonts/hafs) and [`fonts/warsh/`](https://github.com/NaifAlsultan/typst-quran-package/tree/main/fonts/warsh) globally on your operating system.
 2.  **Specify Font Path**: If you prefer not to install them globally, you can point Typst to the fonts directory using the `--font-path` argument when compiling: